-I am Portfleet, a Dutch artist based in Prague.
+I am Portfleet, a Dutch artist based in the UK.
 Freshly out of an academic career in linguistics, I continue through drawing what I loved to do while I was a researcher: creating, telling a story, and working on my own schedule.

 I am self-taught, and still in the process of developing my style, preference, and niche.
 Currently, I love using watercolours, 6B pencils and fine liner, both digitally and non-digitally.
-For my digital drawings, I use Procreate.
+For my digital drawings, I use various techniques and kits in Procreate.

 This space is meant to serve as a portfolio and a drawing journal, where I post my doodles and thoughts, with a visibility not compromised by algorithms, and a freedom to post anything without worrying about the “likes”.